STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Introduction

-\textbf{Lightweight semantic-aware object-centric representation:} We propose \textbf{STORM}, a compact, stable slot-based module consisting of a small number of object-centric layers placed on top of frozen DINOv2 features.
-Despite its minimal architectural overhead, STORM produces semantically grounded, interpretable object representations that are directly consumable by control policies.
+Our work presents three main contributions: \begin{itemize} \item \textbf{A lightweight, slot-based and semantic-aware architecture (STORM)}: We propose a compact, stable object-centric module consisting of a small number of slot-based layers placed on top of frozen VFM features with a novel mask entropy loss to avoid degenerate solutions.
+Despite minimal architectural overhead, STORM translates dense visual features into semantically grounded, interpretable object representations directly consumable by control policies.

-Overall, our results demonstrate that multi-phase strategy is an efficient ingredient for effectively transforming powerful but generic foundation model features into task-aware, object-centric representations suitable for robotic manipulation.
+\item \textbf{A two-phase adaptation strategy for reliable control}: We introduce a two-stage learning strategy to adapt VFM frozen features into task-relevant representations.
+By first stabilizing slot formation through visual-semantic pretraining and subsequently jointly training with a control policy, this approach effectively injects beneficial structural and semantic bias.
+Crucially, this process makes the visual representations task-aware, successfully preventing degenerate slot formation during policy training.

+\item \textbf{Simulated and real-world validation}: The performance of STORM is demonstrated through extensive experimental validation in both simulated environments and real-world robotic deployments.
+Our results demonstrate that it outperforms directly using frozen VFM features, full fine-tuning, or end-to-end object-centric training, showing improvements in generalization to visual distractors and overall control reliability. \end{itemize}